FlavioBrusamolin/automa-home/README.md

 # automa-home
-A management software for a smart house.
+A management software for a smart house developed for a college project.